viam-labs/viamcodelabs/site/viamguides/src/led-blink/led-blink.md

 ![LED light on](assets/led.png)

+> aside positive
+>
+> This tutorial was originally shared [in the Viam documentation](https://docs.viam.com/tutorials/get-started/blink-an-led/).

 ### Prerequisites

 - None.
 This is a great place to start if you have never built a robot or a circuit before.